WWOOF

 Washing clothes and bed linens is done by hand.
 Most students wash their clothes each day or two but some do it weekly.
 We provide the soap and a clothes washing station.
 If you prefer not to wash clothes, students are glad to earn some extra money washing for you.
 Everyone cleans their own room, porch space, dishes, etc. We live as typical Honduran families do where everyone, even children, have things to do and care for.

 Sleeping situation varies because of WWOOFers coming and going but will generally sleep two or three to a room in single beds.
 We try to have a double bed available for couples in their own room.
 Sometimes wwoofers will share a room with students.
 As stated on the WWOOF site, we sleep dormitory style but everyone has an individual bed.
+There are men’s dorms, and there are women’s dorms.

 The electricity in Honduras is the same as in the United States…same plug, same voltage, etc.